idkwim/jenkins-shell/README.md

 ### Hacking jenkins involves 2 steps:
 1. Execute **shodan.php** to get the list of all vulnerable jenkins URLs and on which user the jenkins is running
 2. To execute shell commands on jenkins server, run **jenkins-cli.php**

+### Note : To get the shell, jenkins has to be running on linux server

 ## Screenshots